ggcarrots/python-carrots/source/classes.rst

-Notice that we didn't provide lists of positions of crosses or noughts as arguments, nor didn't we create them inside any of the methods.
+Notice that we didn't provide lists of positions of crosses or noughts as arguments, nor did we create them inside any of the methods.
 We just told python to use attributes of the instance that called the method.
 Recall that the instance is passed as ``self`` argument, even though while calling the method we don't put the instance inside the parentheses.
 We put it before the dot.